 Longcroft School Celebrates ‘Youth Speaks’ Competition Success

-Rotarian, Peter Bonavia, from the Holderness Club, explained the history and purpose of the competition: “The competition arose out of the ‘Better English’ campaign fronted by newsreader Trevor McDonald twenty years ago. sprung up in various Rotary Districts, which gave young a unique platform to express their views and present their arguments on a given subject.
+Rotarian, Peter Bonavia, from the Holderness Club, explained the history and purpose of the competition: “The competition arose out of the ‘Better English’ campaign fronted by newsreader Trevor McDonald twenty years ago.
+Competitions sprung up in various Rotary Districts, which gave young people a unique platform to express their views and present their arguments on a given subject.
 We held our first event in 1997 and over the years we have seen many young people give articulate, persuasive and dynamic speeches on a wide variety of topics.
 We are delighted to award the Yeadon Trophy in 2014 to the senior Longcroft Team, for their insightful and mature presentation.”

 Tackling the controversial issue of drugs law reform, the winning team of Year 11 students Harvey Rann, Joanna Cook and Maddie Rann gave a lively, engaging and considered presentation.